Colorado Juvenile Expungement of Criminal Records Attorney

 Free Consultations • Call (303) 333-8900 • Email

-I have over three decades of legal experience, half of that time as a District Attorney.
+I have over four decades of legal experience, half of that time as a District Attorney.
 I have also been a judge.
 I have successfully obtained many juvenile expungements.

 Call my office today for a free confidential consultation